netalkGB/Digispark-SNES-Controller/README.md

 # Digispark-SNES-Controller
 ## License
-This is licensed under the GPL v3.
+This program is licensed under the GPL v3.